yumaloop/hugo-blog/content/post/2021-01-10-all-hypotheses-must-be-dichotomized.md

 ---
-title: Bisection on inferences: All hypotheses must be dichotomized
+title: Bisection on inferences; All hypotheses must be dichotomized
 draft: true
 date: "2021-01-10"